Homebuyer Program

 In order to be considered, each application must include all required documents and be received by the Skagit Habitat office by the established deadline date.
 The information provided on the application, including any information received from references, will be kept confidential within the limits of the law.
 Required documents and information include:

 **Additional documentation may be required.
+All information provided is CONFIDENTIAL.

 Step Three